BenKato151/check-network-driver-r8125-arch-linux-updater/README.md

     You need to do step 3 again with some steps afterwards:
     - `sudo bash -c 'echo "blacklist [wrong_module]" > /etc/modprobe.d/[wrong_module].conf'` blacklist the wrong module from boot
     - `sudo bash -c 'echo "r8125" > /etc/modules-load.d/r8125.cfg'` Only forces the module to load on boot
-    - `sudo reboot now` reboot to check if the module is loaded
+    - `sudo reboot` reboot to check if the module is loaded